sekassel-archive/CoronaTrackerEsp32/README.md

       <img src="doc\images\PIO_OpenFolder.png"  />

 5. Connect your ESP32 via USB and upload the project.
+(If you are using our board you have to press the `Boot` Button at this point)

    <img src="doc\images\PIO_Upload.png"  />